There's no mystery about exercise: You get out of it what you put in. But you don't have to work out for hours each day. You just need to work smart.

 "Doing a brisk walk can burn up to 500 calories per hour," says Robert Gotlin, DO, director of orthopaedic and sports rehabilitation at Beth Israel Medical Center in New York.
 Since it takes 3,500 calories to lose a pound, you could expect to lose a pound for every seven hours you walk, if you did nothing else.

-Don't go from the sofa to walking an hour day, though.
-Richard Cotton, a spokesman for the American Council on Exercise, says beginners should start by walking five to -10 minutes at a time, gradually moving up to at least 30 minutes per session.
+Don't go from the sofa to walking an hour day, though. beginners should start by walking five to -10 minutes at a time, gradually moving up to at least 30 minutes per session, says Richard Cotton, a spokesman for the American Council on Exercise.

-"Don't add more than five minutes at a time," he says.
-Another tip: It's better to lengthen your walks before boosting your speed or incline.
+"Don't add more than 5 minutes at a time," he says.
+Another tip: As you get fitter, it's better to add more time to your walk before boosting your speed or cranking up the incline on your treadmill.

 2. Interval training

-Whether you're a beginner or an exercise veteran, a walker or an aerobic dancer, adding interval training to your cardiovascular workout will boost your fitness level and help you lose weight.
+Whether you're a beginner or have exercised for years, adding interval training to your cardiovascular workout will boost your fitness level and may help you lose weight.

-"Varying your pace throughout the exercise session stimulates the aerobic system to adapt," says Cotton.
+"Varying your pace throughout the exercise session stimulates the aerobic system to adapt," Cotton says.
 "The more power the aerobic system has, the more capacity you have to burn calories."

-Strength training is essential, the experts say.
+Strength training is also essential.
 "The more muscular fitness you have," says Cotton, "the greater the capacity you have to burn calories."

-"What makes an exercise functional is how you perform the exercise," he says.
+Good form is key.
+"What makes an exercise functional is how you perform the exercise," Petersen says.
 "If you have bad technique, it's no longer functional."

 Gotlin sees lots of patients with knee pain, and says quadriceps weakness is the cause much of the time.
 If you feel pain going down stairs, he says, strengthening your quads with squats may very well help.